May 25, 2022Read more

 Koper, 15th February 2019

-Next Dr Anna Sandak, the research group leader of the Wood modification group, confirmed that their research and projects are encouraging greater use of under-utilised species, new ways of using wood and other renewable materials, and advanced techniques to characterise materials and treatments.
+Next, Dr Anna Sandak, the research group leader of the Wood Modification group, confirmed that their research and projects are encouraging greater use of under-utilised species, new ways of using wood and other renewable materials and advanced techniques to characterise materials and treatments.

 The Sustainable Building with Renewable Materials research group is focused on systemic building design specific to timber construction.
-Dr Iztok Šušteršič and his team work to address critical challenges in the built environment, such as improving the overall sustainability of construction and buildings through the rational use of wood and other renewable materials, advancing engineering in timber buildings that allow the use of wood in tall buildings, and creating adaptable spaces for a rapidly changing population.
+Dr Iztok Šušteršič and his team work to address critical challenges in the built environment, such as improving the overall sustainability of construction and buildings through the rational use of wood and other renewable materials, advancing engineering in timber buildings that allow the use of wood in tall buildings and creating adaptable spaces for a rapidly changing population.

-For our second anniversary the rector of the University of Primorska, Dr Dragan Marušič, expressed his satisfaction for the successful work of our team.
-The minister Dr Jernej Pikalo said: “We all strive to reach the international nature.
+For our second anniversary, the rector of the University of Primorska, Dr Dragan Marušič, expressed his satisfaction for the successful work of our team.
+Minister Dr Jernej Pikalo said: “We all strive to reach the international nature.
 This is the first time it was actually done, and in this sense I sincerely congratulate all of you.”
 He emphasized that our new building is necessary for our future development and the continued research work of our institute, and he hopes that together we will make it happen.

-On this occasion we would like to say thank you to our project partners for all their support – the University of Primorska, Fraunhofer WKI, the Slovenian National Building and Civil Engineering Institute, the Institute for the Protection of Cultural Heritage of Slovenia, the University of Maribor, the Pulp and Paper Institute, Zavod eOblak, the National Institute of Public Health, and the Regional Development Agency of the Ljubljana Urban Region (RRA LUR).
+On this occasion, we would like to say thank you to our project partners for all their support: the University of Primorska, Fraunhofer WKI, the Slovenian National Building and Civil Engineering Institute, the Institute for the Protection of Cultural Heritage of Slovenia, the University of Maribor, the Pulp and Paper Institute, Zavod eOblak, the National Institute of Public Health, and the Regional Development Agency of the Ljubljana Urban Region (RRA LUR).